-The PlayStation 4 is still going strong, not least thanks to being reinvigorated by the launch of the Slim and Pro variants, along with PlayStation VR expanding the gaming potential of the system.
+The PlayStation 4 is still going strong, not least thanks to being reinvigorated by the launch of the Slim, Pro and PlayStation VR, expanding the gaming potential of the system.
 Still, the games industry doesn't tend to sit still for long, and we're confident that deep in Sony's HQ there are engineers quietly working on the PlayStation 5.

 Will there be a PlayStation 5?

 With the growth of streaming services like PlayStation Now, many have speculated that physical consoles are a thing of the past.
-PlayStation Now is a cloud-based gaming service that lets you play PS3 (and soon PS4) games on the PS4 and PC, with all of the actual processing done on Sony's servers - only the visuals and user input are sent back-and-forth.
+PlayStation Now is a cloud-based gaming service that lets you play PS3 and PS4 games on the PS4 and PC, with all of the actual processing done on Sony's servers - only the visuals and user input are sent back-and-forth.

 Yet we still think there will be a PS5.
 Not only does the PS4 bring in a huge amount of profit, Sony boss Shuhei Yoshida has been quoted as saying the future of the PlayStation is up to developers.